uk-tre/community-management/governance/Community_spaces.md

 ## Slack
 We've moved!
 We are no longer maintaining the previous slack channel within the RSE workspace

-[UK TRE Community](https://uktrecommunity.slack.com) is our NEW slack workspace, it is intended as a place to work towards the outputs of specific working groups.
+[UK TRE Community](https://uktrecommunity.slack.com) is our NEW slack workspace, and is intended as a place to work towards the outputs of specific working groups.
 Currently is where the Community Management Working Group coordinates, it is also used by chairs to discuss privately (on the rare ocassions that is needed, like sharing personal details).
 There are no specific channels, but these will be created as and if required by emerging interest or working groups.